sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 k replace --force -f /tmp/kubectl-edit04287356731.yaml

-## note
+note:
-- a more complicated use case will have a conifg map associated to the service/pod
+- a more complicated use case will have a config map associated to the service/pod
 ```

 ## control plane failures